TheLinuxmax/External-ip-script/README.md

 If its not the same its going to mail me the ipnew.txt and remove both files.
 Then its gonne setup the new ip to the ipold.txt.

+The emailing front is through python.
+Check the python file.

 I integrated it on crontab to run every 15 min.